 We invite you to please share your words of inspiration with our patients and they will be displayed on the TV monitors in their rooms.
-Staff messages will be shared on our intranet website.

 The Michigan Department of Health and Human Services has provided guidelines for healthcare facilities to continue to take safety measures to prevent the spread of COVID-19.

 We recognize the importance of love and support when a patient is hospitalized or receiving care.
 Because our patient care philosophy depends greatly on engaging families as part of the healing process, any decision to restrict visitation and limit family presence is difficult.
 However, the health and safety of our patients and employees is of utmost importance.

 - Masks must be worn at all times by staff, patients and visitors age five years and older.
 Anyone who refuses to wear a mask will not be allowed to enter the facility.

 - All patients, visitors and staff are screened for COVID-19 before entry to our facilities, which includes a temperature check.